Mardan: History

-There are numerous public and private Schools and colleges for Boys and Girls in Mardan.
-Among them, the most renowned and famous is Fazal e Haq Mardan.

 Geography

-Mardan is located in the south west of the district at 34°12'0N 72°1'60E and an altitude of 283 m.
-Mardan is a district headquarter of Mardan District of Khyber Pakhtunkhwa.
-Risalpur is located to the south, Charsadda is located to the west, Yar Hussain to the east and Takht Bahi & Katlang to the north.
-It is the second largest city in Khyber Pakhtunkhwa while 19th largest city of Pakistan.
+Mardan is located in the south-west of the district at 34°12'0N 72°1'60E and an altitude of 283 m.
+Mardan is the district headquarters of Mardan District of Khyber Pakhtunkhwa.
+Risalpur is located to the south, Charsadda is located to the west, Yar Hussain to the east and Takht Bahi and Katlang to the north.

 Climate

 With an influence from the local steppe climate, Mardan features a hot semi-arid climate (Köppen BSh).
 The average temperature in Mardan is 22.2 °C, while the annual precipitation averages 559 mm.
 October is the driest month with an average rainfall of 12 mm, while the wettest month is August, with an average 122 mm of precipitation.

 June is the hottest month of the year with an average temperature of 33.2 °C. The coldest month January has an average temperature of 10.0 °C.